MorganMoss/BBD-Guideline-Doc/GUIDELINES.md

 The var statements should be the first statements in the function body.

-It is preferred that each variable be given its own line and comment.
+It is preferred that each variable be given its own line.
 They should be listed in alphabetical order.

+Naming conventions should follow camelCase, with the first letter being lowercase.
+Use descriptive enough variable names that comments are not necessary.
+Go over the line limit if necessary

 ``` js
 var currentEntry, // currently selected table entry